 Our liver transplant team will consider several factors during your evaluation.
 Our goals are to determine:

 - The health of your other body systems

 - Your willingness to follow program guidelines, such as abstaining from alcohol and other drugs

 - If a liver transplant is the best treatment for you

-If you are interested in making an appointment for an evaluation, please ask your hepatologist to submit a referral.
+If you are interested in making an appointment for an evaluation, please ask the provider treating your liver disease to submit a referral.

 After the evaluation is complete, the liver transplant committee meets to discuss your results and determines whether a liver transplant should be your next step.
 The committee can make one of these decisions:

 - A liver transplant is a good option for you, and you should move forward with the transplant process.

 - More information is needed before they can make a decision.
 You may need to see more specialists or have more tests before they can decide if liver transplant is best for you.